 To lay claim to a route, players play waggon-cards from their hand that match the colour of the route on which they want to travel.

 They then place their carriages on the track.

 No complicated actions are called for.
 Each turn offers but four simple options to be considered.

 So play moves at a reasonable pace, with not too much waiting around on cold and windy platforms.

 (A) take additional waggon-cards, or

-(B) lay claim to a route between two cities,or
+(B) lay claim to a route between two cities and get a ticket to ride on it, or

-(C) collect another ticket for a short to medium length journey, or
+(C) collect another destination-ticket for a special, points-gaining journey, or